Return to Aphrodite

 Like Pygmalion, Gibson was completely enamored of "my Goddess," which was a replica (or, as he also calls it, a "repetition") of an earlier, uncolored original.

-And, to be sure, Gibson (who never married) could not bring himself to send the statue away, upon which he had worked intermittently for five years, until the exasperated wife of its owner insisted that he give it up—which Gibson finally was obliged to do four years later.
+And, to be sure, Gibson (who never married) could not bring himself to send the statue away, upon which he had worked intermittently for five years, from 1851 to 1856, until the exasperated Mrs. Preston insisted that the statue be given up—which Gibson finally was obliged to do four years later.

 The Tinted Venus now is in the Walker Art Gallery (Liverpool).